Trump camp fires back after Twitter labels Biden video 'manipulated'

 In the post uploaded by Scavino, Biden seemingly endorses the president after stammering over some words.

-Twitter quickly labeled the post "misinformation," in the social media giant's first-ever use of its new policy, which is ostensibly designed to combat the spread of false news.
+Twitter quickly labeled the tweet "misinformation," in the social media giant's first-ever use of its new policy, which is ostensibly designed to combat the spread of false news.
 The so-called Synthetic and Manipulated Media policy states that "you may not deceptively share synthetic or manipulated media that are likely to cause harm."

 The policy went into effect Mar.
 5 after a campaign video from Mike Bloomberg's team added crickets and a long silence when Bloomberg asked his rivals if any of them had started a business.
 Facebook has said that the Trump video would not meet its platform for deceptive editing.